 Dessert: Chocolate-glazed pandoro with hazelnut sauce and gelato.

 Main course: Made-to-order omelets; carving station with prime rib, rack of lamb, salmon, country ham, turkey, and crabcakes; seafood station with shrimp cocktail, oysters on the half shell, seared scallops, and crab-pimento cheese on crisp toast.

-Sides: span> Brussels sprouts with smoked bacon; foie-gras stuffing; cauliflower gratin; toasted polenta cakes with fontina and mushrooms; five-bean salad; chestnut soup; mixed greens with apples, walnuts, and blue cheese.
+Sides: Brussels sprouts with smoked bacon; foie-gras stuffing; cauliflower gratin; toasted polenta cakes with fontina and mushrooms; five-bean salad; chestnut soup; mixed greens with apples, walnuts, and blue cheese.

 Dessert: Maple-bourbon tart; chocolate-peppermint cake; pumpkin crème brûlée; cinnamon-and-caramel apple cake.